ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 The flow behind the scenes can be simplified as follows:

-1. **Certificate Presentation**: When you connect to a secure website, it presents its SSL/TLS certificate to your browser.
+1. **Certificate Presentation**: When you connect to a secure website, it presents its TLS certificate to your browser.

 2. **Certificate Validation**: Your browser checks the certificate's validity.
 This involves verifying that it hasn't expired and that it's signed by a trusted CA.